 Considering skimping on your next set of replacement pads?
 The money you save now could compound into a crazy repair bill if your front bumper ends up kissing the rear of the sedan that stopped short to avoid squishing a squirrel.
 But, a high price for new brake pads and brake rotors doesn't necessarily mean better stopping power.

 One trip to the dealership for a brake job will prove that point in an expensive instant although you can score an electrifying set of performance stoppers at a price that won't leave you in the poor house by going with Hawk or EBC.
 Both manufacturers craft brakes that'll stop you on a dime, yet their prices leave plenty of change in your pocket.
 So, now you have to ask yourself one question: which should you get.
-In the ages old debate over EBC vs Hawk, we can't give you a definitive answer.
-However, we can present the facts and let you decide.
+In this age-old debate, we can't really give you a definitive answer.
+We can, however, present the facts and let you decide.

 The Benefits of EBC Brake Pads

-Some may say that Europe is old, but Europe-based EBC is making moves like a thoroughbred race filly at the prime of her career.
-EBC doesn’t play by the old brake rules.
-Instead, they look for every possible opportunity to reinvent the way people come to a commanding halt.
-Unlike some brake builders who only craft pads or rotors, EBC makes it all.
+European-engineered EBC brakes don’t play by the old brake rules.
+Instead, EBC has looked for every possible opportunity to reinvent the way people come to a commanding halt.
+Unlike some brake-builders who only craft pads or rotors, EBC makes it all.
 So, when you pair a set of EBC brake pads with EBC brake rotors, you know that the two will play well together.

 Don't worry just yet because that doesn’t mean you need to upgrade with both EBC rotors and pads at the same time.
 These performance brakes are custom sized to directly replace your failing or flimsy OEM pads and discs—no cutting, no welding and no blow-torches needed here.